balena-io-experimental/artikcloud-balena-python/README.md

-# ARTIK Cloud Device on resin.io
+# ARTIK Cloud Device on balena

 __/!\ Work in progress!__

-Implementing a basic [ARTIK Cloud](https://artik.cloud) device with resin.io.
+Implementing a basic [ARTIK Cloud](https://artik.cloud) device with balena.
 It exercises sending data and receiving actions using multiple connection types (Websockets, MQTT at the moment).

 The sensor side of the application implements 3 readings to create interesting